Plymouth & Lincoln Railroad

 The Plymouth & Lincoln Railroad is a class III shortline railroad operating on the Concord-Lincoln rail line in central New Hampshire, United States.
-The railroad consists of two distinct passenger operations, the Hobo Railroad, which offers passenger excursion trains in the White Mountains, and the Winnipesaukee Scenic Railroad, which operates passenger excursion trains along the shore of Lake Winnipesaukee in the Lakes Region of New Hampshire.
+The railroad consists of two distinct passenger operations, the Granite State Scenic Railway, which offers passenger excursion trains in the White Mountains, and the Winnipesaukee Scenic Railroad, which operates passenger excursion trains along the shore of Lake Winnipesaukee in the Lakes Region of New Hampshire.
 In addition to passenger operations, the railroad owns the Lincoln Shops, a railroad equipment maintenance and repair facility located in Lincoln, New Hampshire.

 History

 On June 15, 1987, the Plymouth and Lincoln Railroad was formed with the purpose of operating a theme park and railroad out of Lincoln, New Hampshire.
 Edward Clark and his wife Brenda Reynolds Clark were the owners.
 Trains have been operating since then between Lincoln and Woodstock, a distance of 7 mi.

-After a few years of operating the railroad in Lincoln under the "Hobo Railroad" name, the railroad was invited to bid on the lease for the state-owned trackage from Tilton to Plymouth.
+After a few years of operating the railroad in Lincoln under the "Hobo Railroad" name (which would later be renamed "Granite State Scenic Railway"), the railroad was invited to bid on the lease for the state-owned trackage from Tilton to Plymouth.
 They won the bid, and the Winnipesaukee Scenic Railroad was formed, with trains running from Meredith to Lakeport, with a stop in Weirs Beach.

 The railroad now holds the passenger rights on the entire state of New Hampshire-owned track running from Lochmere to Lincoln, a total of 54 mi.
 This additional mileage allows the operation of many special excursion trains.
 The state owns another 19 mi of track from Lochmere to Concord, which is used by the New England Southern Railroad for freight customers.

 Edward Clark, founder of the railroad, died in the summer of 1998.
 Benjamin, his only son, assumed the post of President and promoted the business heavily.

+The Patriot Rail Company assumed ownership of the two passenger services and the rail bike operations in August 2023.

+In April 2024, the railroad was renamed as the Granite State Scenic Railway.

 The Lincoln Shops

 From the mid-1990s, the Lincoln Shops have grown to be a major source of off-season revenue through its refurbishing and repair of numerous pieces of customer railroad equipment.
 Two Russell snowplows and some subway tampers were rebuilt for the MBTA.
 The privately owned ex-New Haven Railroad Roger Williams was in for major restoration to like-new condition, along with four or five caboose repaintings.
 The company's reputation increased the demand for the facility enough to make the business a 12-month operation.
-2005 brought the three-car set of the Flying Yankee, under restoration, to the Lincoln Shops for completion.
-In 2021, 2 major locomotive repaints to PLLX 105 & 1590 were done as well as interior on 105.
+In 2005, they brought the three-car set of the Flying Yankee, under restoration, to the Lincoln Shops for completion.
+In 2021, 2 major locomotive repaints to PLLX 105 and 1590 were done as well as interior on 105.